-Greenwich is another wonderfully green zone that is located on the banks of the River Thames and includes Greenwich Park.
+Greenwich is another wonderfully green zone located on the River Thames’ banks and includes Greenwich Park.
 Don’t forget to make a stop for your dog to socialize at a pet haven known as The Pavilion Cafe.

 Despite its brand-new skyscrapers, Hackney is home to 330 hectares of green space.
 It also houses Abney Park, a woodland in Stoke Newington, and Clissold Park.
 There are also plenty of pet-friendly shops and restaurants here.

 In order to find a suitable place to live, moving to London with a dog will take some research and advance planning.
 It can be a little challenging to find pet-friendly rental properties since these spaces are typically limited and tend to be rented fairly quickly.
 To help make the process a bit easier, consider writing a cover letter for your dog to submit to landlords with rental applications.
 Include a reference from your previous landlord.
 You can use this CV to discuss your dog’s personality and behavior.

 We’ve already discussed a few particularly pet-friendly spots in London above, but there are plenty more where they came from.
 Here are some other activities and places to consider visiting with your dog.